 The impact of gold mining on the Witwatersrand on the rivers and karst system of Gauteng and North West Province South Africa.
 J Afr Earth Sci 2012 ; 68: 24 – 43 .
 Google Scholar | Crossref

-4 Socioeconomic Effects of Large-Scale Gold Mining: Evidence from Ghana, Mali, and Tanzania 91 Introduction 91 Gold Mining in Ghana, Mali, and Tanzania 93 Empirical Methodology 96 Evolution of Trends in Mining and Nonmining Areas 103 Livelihoods and Occupations 105 Household Accumulation of Assets 118 Child Health 121
+4 Socioeconomic Effects of Large-Scale Gold Mining: Evidence from Ghana, Mali, and Tanzania 91 Introduction 91 Gold Mining in Ghana, Mali, and Tanzania 93 Empirical Methodology 96 Evolution of Trends in Mining and Nonmining Areas 103 Livelihoods and Occupations 105 Accumulation of Assets 118 Child Health 121

 the gold mining costs in competitor countries.
 South Africa’s mining industry has struggled to be cost-competitive internationally, due in part to geological factors and lagging investment in technology.
 Exhibit 2 shows that 64% of South African mining output is in the right (expensive) half of the global cost curve.